 - Excellent blend

 - Complex flavors, rich but not bitter

 - Could be considered boring by some!

 Traditionalists will go crazy for Lavazza Super Crema!

-Death wish coffee is slow-roasted in a careful process which ensures maximum caffeine content and a dark roast.
+Death Wish coffee is slow-roasted in a careful process that ensures maximum caffeine content and a dark roast.

 This organic dark roast is 100% natural and organic.
 It’s USDA certified as both organic and fair trade.

 A dark roast is what most people expect for an espresso, and Death Wish doesn’t disappoint.